dotnet/docs-maui/docs/platform-integration/includes/android-permissions.md

 ### Android permissions

 This API uses runtime permissions on Android.
 Please ensure that .NET MAUI Essentials is fully initialized and permission handling is setup in your app.
-For more information, see [Get Started with .NET MAUI Essentials](../get-started.md).
+For more information, see Get Started with .NET MAUI Essentials. <!-- TODO: Is there setup for android still? -->

 In the Android project's `MainLauncher` or any `Activity` that is launched, .NET MAUI Essentials must be initialized in the `OnCreate` method: